kerrj/yoloparser/README.md

 * Resources

 ## Should I use neural nets for object detection?
+**TL;DR** If Tensorflow Lite significantly speeds up processing like I expect it to, this technique is promising in a technical sense, since it is unmatched in accuracy and flexibility.
+There will, however, be a steep learning curve so I'd recommend this to experienced programmers who would like to challenge themselves and learn.

 The answer to this question is largely based on the specific team/person, since using them efficiently during competition would certainly take a lot of work, more so than just using color sensors and range meters.
 However, for teams/students who have the persistence to keep trying and the desire to challenge themselves and learn, using neural nets could certainly be a wonderful opportunity.
 I've summarized some of the pros and cons of using them in a strictly competition sense below.

 ### Pros